 In addition, students may study subjects outside of the IT field like history or English literature.

-Campus-based cybersecurity bachelor’s degree in Kentucky
+Campus-based cybersecurity bachelor’s degrees

-Online cybersecurity bachelor’s degree in Kentucky
+Online cybersecurity bachelor’s degrees

 The main advantage of an online degree is flexibility.
 With an online degree, it’s easier to study while working, making this an ideal way for someone to earn an income while also furthering their education.